A curved bridge with red rails over a flat lake with many trees surrounding it, at a temple in Japan.

 Companies

-• I recommend b-mobile for most travelers who need a physical SIM
+• I recommend Mobal for most travelers who need a physical SIM

-• An eSIM from aloSIM is the best option if your phone supports it (almost all recent models do)
+• An eSIM from Mobal or aloSIM is the best option if your phone supports it (most do)

-As noted below, though, speeds were quite slow, and while the purchase and registration process wasn’t too difficult, it did take a bit of time, and mean I was without a working phone for the first several hours of my time in the country.
+While the purchase and registration process wasn’t too difficult, it did take a bit of time, and meant I was without a working phone for the first several hours I was in the country.
+Not ideal when trying to navigate Shibuya station for the first time!

 Travel eSIM for Japan